webqit/oohtml-cli/README.md

 <!-- /BADGES -->

-OOHTML Command Line is a utility that gives you automation over your hand-authored OOHTML-based UIs.
-You are able to go about coding in absolute free-form and then have everything automatically come to shape with a command.
-And it's an experience at the command line you'll love!
-[Learn more](https://github.com/webqit/oohtml-cli).
+OOHTML Command Line is a utility that automates certain aspects of your hand-authored OOHTML-based documents.
+You are able to go about coding in absolute free-form, with a view to having everything automatically come to shape with a command.

 ## Commands